 Campers

-We’re welcoming campers for the summer of 2024.
-This year’s theme is, “No Other Name” (Acts 4:12).
+We’re welcoming campers for the summer of 2026.
+This year’s theme is, “God said it… that settles it.”
 Join us this summer and learn more about God’s good plan for you.

 Read on for more information about camps, packing, rules, and registration.